anirudhrathinam94/stuff/volunteering/00-linux-and-shell-scripting/README.md

     _ | _ _ _ | _ _ _ | _ _ _

-    1     2       3       4
+    0     1       2       3

-**Group 1**: This is used to identify if the item is a file or directory.
+**Group 0**: This is used to identify if the item is a file or directory.
   - -: means it is a file
   - d: means it is a directory

+**Group 1**: This represents the author.

+**Group 2**: This represents the group.

+**Group 3**: This represents others.

+Each of the groups have characters r, w, x
+  - r is read permission.
+It is assigned the value 4.
+  - w is write permission.
+It is assigned the value 2.
+  - x is execute permission.
+It is assigned the value 1.

+To change permissions we use the command ```chmod <number_for_author> <number_for_group> <number_for_others>```.

+So running ```chmod 754``` means:

+- Author has read, write and execute permissions
+- Group has read and execute permissions
+- Others only have read permissions